 If you have arthritis, always speak to your doctor before you start any form of exercise, including yoga.
 Make sure you find a yoga teacher who understands about arthritis, as some poses may not be suitable for you.

 4. Lose weight

 By keeping your energy levels up, yoga may motivate you to be more active generally.
-It may also make you think more about your overall health, which may lead you to eat a healthier diet.
-Research shows that yoga can reduce appetite and food cravings, helping weight loss, and make people feel more confident about keeping the weight off.
+It may also make you think more about your overall health, which might lead you to eat a healthier diet.
+Research shows that yoga can reduce appetite and food cravings, and help weight loss.

 5. Improve your sleep

 Yoga can calm a busy mind, reduce stress and help you get rid of unwanted tension.
 You could practise some yoga poses and breathing exercises at home in the evenings.
 The breathing exercises may encourage you to relax, so you’re more likely to drift off when you go to bed.
-Research shows that yoga can help you sleep for longer, improve your sleep quality and make you feel better during the day.
+Yoga can help you sleep for longer, improve your sleep quality and therefore make you feel better during the day.

 About Yoga Scotland

 Yoga Scotland was established over 40 years ago and is at the heart of the yoga community in Scotland.
 Yoga Scotland wishes to help and guide each person who practises yoga to gain a greater knowledge and understanding of all aspects of yoga.
 They do this by providing opportunities for study and practice and access to education and training.

 Yoga Scotland is recognised by Sport Scotland as the Governing Body for Yoga in Scotland and has a network of around 300 qualified, registered and insured teachers.